dineshpaddy/java-microservices/sample-project/README.md

-# Sample application to expose two GET endpoints for account and its subsequent transactions
+# Sample application to expose two GET endpoints
 #######################
 Technology used
 #######################